 Succulents store water in their thick fleshy leaves.
-Some succulents produce branching stems covered with attractive foliage, and others are more prized for their colorful flowers.
+Some succulents produce branching stems covered with attractive foliage, while others are more prized for their colorful flowers.
 Most succulents thrive in drier conditions, although nearly all make suitable houseplants if your outdoor climate is too wet.
 While most types do not require pruning, some branching succulents can benefit from a light trim to maintain their size and shape to thrive in a small garden bed or container.

 Cut through the stem within 0.5 inches (1.3 cm) of the desired leaf or node.
 Cut at a 45-degree angle using a clean, sharp knife.

 Remove up to a third of each stem's length as you prune.
 For trailing succulents, vary the size of each pruned stem to give the plant more visual interest.

 Prune succulents in early spring, just before new growth begins.
 Prune flowering varieties after blooming or during the dormant winter season.